Heun Functions and Some of Their Applications in Physics: Heun equation

-Let us review some well known facts about linear second order differential equations.
+Let us review some well known facts about second order differential equations.
 Differential equations are classified according to their singularity structure \cite {Morse1,Ince}.
 If a differential equation has no singularities over the full complex plane, it can only be a constant.
-Singularities are classified as regular or irregular singular points.
-If the coefficient of the first derivative has at most single poles, and the coefficient of the term without a derivative has at most double poles when the coefficient of the second derivative is unity, this second order differential equation has regular singularities.
-Then we have one regular solution while expanding around these singular points.
-The second solution around a regular singular point has a branch cut.
-If the poles of these coefficients are higher, we have irregular singularities and the general solution has essential singularities around these points \cite {Morse2}.
+Singularities are classified as regular singular and irregular singular points.
+If the coefficient of the first derivative has at most single poles, and the coefficient of the term without a derivative has at most double poles when the coefficient of the second derivative is unity, this second order differential equation has regular singularities, which gives us one regular solution while expanding around this singular point.
+In general the second solution has a pole or a branch point singularity.
+If the poles of these coefficients are higher, we have irregular singularities and the general solution has an essential singularity \cite {Morse2}.

-As stated in Morse and Feshbach \cite{Morse4}, an example of a second order differential equation with one regular singular point is
+As stated in Morse and Feshbach \cite{Morse1} an example of a second order differential equation with one regular singular point is

 This equation has one solution which is constant.
 The second solution blows up at infinity.
 The differential equation

 has one irregular singularity at infinity which gives an essential singularity at this point.
 The equation